ALDE VALLEY SUFFOLK FAMILY HISTORY GROUP and the GDPR ②

 4. Membership data of ex-members who haven’t renewed their subscription;

 5. Mailing list of people who have indicated a wish to be kept in touch with our activities;

 6. Family research contracts, though none are in progress just now;

-7. Notes made during similar ad-hoc searches for those attending the Research Centre;
+7. Notes made during similar ad-hoc searches for those attending the Help Centre;

 8. Fieldwork data, though no fieldwork is in progress just now;

 9. Historic reports on the database about fieldwork, events and talks;

 10 Help Centre rotas of volunteers on duty (public versions show surname as initial only).

 The existing internal procedures already mean that the Treasurer has no "need to know" members' identities.
 The banking of cash sums by the Membership Secretary is depersonalised, even if it relates only to one member.
 One exception is when an individual pays their membership fee by electronic transfer direct into the AVSFHG bank account, rather than in cash, as is more normal — it is deemed that the payer, by opting to use that alternative payment method, has implicitly agreed to disclosure of their identity for purposes of correctly linking their payment back to them.
 Another exception, of course, is the receipt of personal donations to the Group.